-Tackling California’s Housing Crisis: 6 Innovative Solutions for Affordable Housing
+Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

-housing crisis california
+affordable housing solutions california

 This blog now discusses a few tips for resolving the housing crisis in California with innovative solutions for affordable housing.

-6 Innovative Affordable Housing Solutions
+8 Innovative Affordable Housing Solutions

-Here are the 6 groundbreaking approaches that deal with housing shortage, safeguard existing housing, and empower residents to stay in their communities:
+Here are the 8 groundbreaking approaches that deal with housing shortage, safeguard existing housing, and empower residents to stay in their communities:

 1. Expanding Community Land Trusts

 CLTs have been around for a long time.
-The first one in the U.S. was formed in 1969 during the Civil Rights era to support Black residents and farmers who were not allowed to own land.
+The first one in the US was formed in 1969 during the Civil Rights era to support Black residents and farmers who were not allowed to own land.
 Now, CLTs are important for communities to control land and provide homes that stay affordable for a long time.

 2. Exploring New Methods for Constructing and Producing Homes